ehannell/adv.projects/README.md

-# adv.projects
+# COVID-19: Financial Market Impact

-Adv.projects: COVID-19 &amp; Financial Market
+This project shows financial market fluctuations for the first two months of the COVID-19 stock market crash.
+Both on a high level, but also on individual company level.